FrandSX/sxtools-blender/README.md

 * Curvature - drives the gradient tones using the convex/concave characteristics of the surface
 * Normalized Curvature - provides a better use of the full range of the gradient.
 The normalization is done over the _entire_ selection.
 * Ambient Occlusion - maps the gradient acccording to how much light they receive.
 When this mode is selected, additional settings are displayed: Ray Count, for adjusting the quality of the result, and Global/Local blend, for allowing other objects to shadow each other.

+### Master Palettes
+Clicking Apply will replace colors in layers 1-5 with the colors of the palette while retaining alpha channels.

+### PBR Materials
+Clicking Apply on a material will fill the current layer with the material color, and fill the Metallic and Smoothness/Roughness UV channels with the respective values.
+Currently respects the active layer Alpha channel, so fill with color before applying material!

 ### Crease Edges
 Allows for quick editing of edge creases, particularly useful with a subdivision and an edge split modifier.